 Van Gogh painted several river scenes and the Auvers church.
 Lunch is included

-Giverny via canola and poppy scenes to the gardens made famous by the
+today, after which we head to Giverny via canola and poppy scenes to the gardens made famous by the

 impressionist painter Claude Monet.
 Here you will photograph the artist's home,

 garden and the bridge seen in so many of his paintings.
 We'll help you get some

 'Monet effects' as I'll suggest you play with long exposures, intentional blur,

 and perhaps some tinkling about with photo software later on.
 We then go via an

 old mill house and bridge scene prior to heading for our hotel.
 Late light

 photography nearby if the light cooperates.

 Early on day 2 we'll be in the proximity of a scenically situated château

 complete with the backdrop of the River Seine and white cliffs.
 After breakfast